 - Ashwagandha is great for stress but it may help with joint care since it is anti-inflammatory.

-- Nettle can help with skin and urinary tract infections.
-Some veterinarians think scented litter may contribute to UTIs.
+- Nettle can help with skin as it helps decrease inflammation from allergies.
+Also, it may help with urinary tract infections.
+Note: Some veterinarians think scented litter may contribute to UTIs.
 Here are 7 fragrance-free cat litters.

 I would love for you to comment on what you found most helpful and insightful or what you plan to use with your pet.